shihyuntang/mywebsite-hugo-/content/tutorials/astro-data-query/_index.md

 ---
 # Course title, summary, and position.
 linktitle: Basic Astrophysics Data Analysis Tutorials
-summary: For people who are new to this field and want to get their hands dirty ASAP.
+summary: For people who are new to this field and want to get their hands dirty ASAP (e.g., summer intern, lab newcomers).
 weight: 1

 # Page metadata.